 When you first enter practice, hiring a financial advisor may not be top-of-mind.
 But it should be.

 After all, you spent the past decade and hundreds of thousands of dollars pursuing your passion.
 But just because you've crossed into the working world doesn't mean you suddenly know how to manage your money overnight.

 As you know from firsthand experience, doctors are about as busy as it gets.
-The sooner you can find a reputable pro (or a team of them) to oversee you finances, the more time you'll save now and the better off you'll be down the road.
+The sooner you can build a financial advisory team to manage your money, the more time you'll save now and the better off you'll be down the road.

 4. Devise a plan to conquer student debt.

 All medical specialties aside, the average new doctor enters practice with close to $200,000 in student debt.
 Needless to say, this places medical school grads at the forefront of the student loan debt crisis in America.

 But there are several ways to secure a lower interest rate with more favorable terms, including: